-This tutorial will guide you through downloading, building and running the digital health chat demo (also known as the telehealth chat demo for React.
+This React chat app tutorial will guide you through downloading, building and running the digital health chat demo (also known as the telehealth chat demo.
 You will then optionally make some basic changes to the app.
 Don’t worry if you have little or no React experience because this tutorial is aimed at all levels.

 You’ll need the following before you begin:

 Node JS, the latest version or the most recent LTS version.
 Node will also download the node package manager, npm, which is used in the subsequent build steps.